EU election: Surge for Greens, losses for centrist bloc | DW | 26.05.2019

 "The Fridays for Future (protests) have helped in making people aware of the urgency of change, but quite obviously that's not enough.
 Because if there had not been a strong Green Party (in Germany) to start with, this popular energy would have had no way to express itself in politics."

 17:25 Hungary's nationalist Fidesz party has won 56% of the vote in the EU election, according to pro-government pollster Nezopont.
-Fidesz was recently kicked out of the EU's biggest bloc, the center-right European People's Party (EEP), over some of their campaign methods.
+Fidesz was recently suspended from the EU's biggest bloc, the center-right European People's Party (EEP), over the deterioration in the rule of law in Hungary.

 The Socialists and the leftist Democratic Coalition were expected to win 10% each